 Bicycles also work with other alternative transportation options.
 The AAATA's buses all have bike racks on them.
 Also, zipcars are located around campus for those times you really need a car; and U-M students, faculty and staff can join at a discounted rate.

-Several bicycle amenities, funded by Planet Blue Student Innovation Funding (PBSIF), have been installed to provide the infrastructure to support increased biking on campus.
-They include two public air pump stations (at North Quad and Pierpont Commons) and a "fix it" station near the Central Campus Transit Center, where cyclists can access available tools for quick repairs.
+Several bicycle amenities support increased biking on campus.
+This includes a "fix it" station near the Central Campus Transit Center, where cyclists can access available tools for quick repairs, as well as pumps available for loan at the UGLI, Hatcher and Duderstadt.

 Cyclists are encouraged to travel in the roadway whenever practical to minimize conflicts with pedestrians on sidewalks and for their own safety.
 Sidewalk cycling is discouraged, as it can be very dangerous.
 Sidewalk cyclists are often out of the field of vision of motorists pulling into and out of side streets and driveways.
 This is especially the case when cycling on the sidewalk in the opposite direction of traffic in the adjacent lane.
 The Bicycling Guides and Ann Arbor bike map highlight commonly biked roadways.